nogibator2000/ArtificialIntelligence/README.md

 # ArtificialIntelligence
-terminator ww3 i cant breath memes
+ww3 memes you can steal it but it gonna kill you